Developers push forward with project that will bring retail, restaurants, residential

 Nearly two years into the planning phase, Midland Commons, a mixed-use development encompassing just over 86 acres of land in north Columbus, is now starting to show signs of life in the form of land being cleared.

 Ultimately, the property at 7801 Flat Rock Road, off the bustling J.R.
-Allen Parkway, also known as U.S. Hwy.
-80, is expected to be a mix of commercial businesses to include big-box anchors, mid-size retail, restaurants, and possible residential offerings such as loft apartments and an assisted-living facility.
+Allen Parkway, also known as U.S. 80, is expected to be a mix of commercial businesses to include big-box anchors, midsize retail, restaurants, and possible residential offerings such as loft apartments and an assisted-living facility.

 However, the timeline has been somewhat fuzzy since Columbus partners Marty Flournoy, Chris Wightman and Jack Wright dived into the project with their $6.25 million purchase of the former Swift Textiles factory site in June 2017.
 Their company is known as JMC Flatrock Partners LLC.